0113 297 1200

 Recent cases

-W v H (2023): Damian represented an applicant wife in a complex financial remedy case involving parties who had been married twice.
-The case involved consideration of the validity of a consent order made following the parties first divorce which the husband sought to rely on even after the parties re-married.
+W v H (2023): Damian represented an applicant wife in a case involving parties who had been married twice.
+The case involved consideration of the validity of a consent order made following the parties’ first divorce on which the husband sought to rely even after the parties re-married.

 W v H (2023): Damian represented an applicant wife seeking a financial remedy following her divorce.
-After detailed cross examination the court was satisfied the respondent husband had not provided full and frank disclosure to the court.
+After detailed cross-examination by Damian, the court was satisfied that the respondent husband had not provided full and frank disclosure to the court.
 The court was also persuaded that the husband’s pension which was accrued completely before the marriage should be shared with the wife.

 Education